-Stephanie started as an college student that came to Lee Wiggins to complete her last placement of her ECE diploma at Humber College.
-She got an amazing opportunity to join the staff and is working part-time as an ECE.
+Stephanie started as a college student that came to Lee Wiggins to complete her last placement of her ECE diploma at Humber College.
+She got an amazing opportunity to join the staff to work part-time, and then full-time as an RECE, and is now fulfilling the role of the Centre’s Supervisor.
 Stephanie loves to interact with all the children at Lee Wiggins.
 They put a smile on her face and make her laugh all the time.

 Hi, my name is Rita Colacino.
 I have been working at Lee Wiggins for the last 20 years.
 I’ve been married for the past 32 years.
 I have two wonderful children in their 20’s and 30’s.
 Working in this field gives me great satisfaction.
 It also inspired my daughter to become an RECE herself.
 Please feel free to approach me if you have any questions or if you just want to say hi.